 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2021 analysis, Cal State Long Beach is ranked #451 out of 1,715 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Cal State Long Beach held the #476 spot on the Best Overall Colleges list.
+According to College Factual's 2024 analysis, CSULB is ranked #229 out of 2,238 schools in the nation that were analyzed for overall quality.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when CSULB held the #265 spot on the Best Overall Colleges list.

-Cal State Long Beach is also ranked #44 out of 116 schools in California.
+CSULB is also ranked #33 out of 170 schools in California.